Just because we’re homeschool mamas doesn’t mean we have a proclivity to be homemakers.

 If you’re cooking from scratch, make more than one meal.
 Freeze the rest.
 But label what you put in there so you don’t have random surprises like ‘chicken broth’ for lunch, instead of the butternut squash soup you thought you were defrosting.
 You’ll thank yourself later.

 Teach the kids to cook.

 Leftovers are a mama’s best friend.
 Learn how to turn a basic beef roast into fajitas.
-Learn how to turn baked salmon to salmon cakes.
+Learn how to turn baked salmon into salmon cakes.
 Chicken to chicken pot pie.
-Pork chops to stir fries.
+Pork chops to stir-fries.
 Learn to recreate.

 Learn to cook.